HenrikBengtsson/port4me/README.md

 61003
 ```

+If it's common that the first port is occupied, then the user can set `PORT4ME_SKIP=1` to tell the algorithm to always ignore the first one, and start from the second one.

-To see the first five ports that are always scanned in order, do:
+To see the first five ports scanned, use:

 ```sh
 $ port4me --count=5 --all